GameServerManagers/LinuxGSM-Docs/Rust.md

 As a reminder, Oxide is an API allowing you to run mods for you Rust server.

-LGSM now handles Oxide for Rust natively, with mods-install and mods-update commands.
+LinuxGSM now handles Oxide for Rust natively, with mods-install and mods-update commands.

 ````bash
 ./rustserver mods-install